codergirl-al/ft_printf/README.md

 External functs. | malloc, free, wriet, va_start, va_arg, va_copy, va_end
 Libft authorized | Yes
 Description | Write a library that contains ft_printf(), a function that will mimic the original printf()

+## Bonus part

+* Manage any combination of the following flags: '-O.' and the field minimum under all conversions
+* Manage all the following flags: '# +' (Yes, one of them is a space)

 ## License